DNA, Ribonucleic acids (RNAs), proteins synthesis and types

 The general structure of tRNA

-All tRNA molecules have the same general shape, where parts of the molecule are folded back in characteristic loops which are held in shape (maintain their shape) by base-pairing between the different areas of the molecule.
+All tRNA molecules have the same general shape, where parts of the molecule are folded back in characteristic loops that are held in shape (maintain their shape) by base-pairing between the different areas of the molecule.

 • First: this site consists of the three bases (CCA) at the (3‾) end of the molecule, where the amino acid is attached to the molecule.